JuanCamiloUsecheRodriguez/Petopia/README.md

 # Petopia

-Petopia is a web app created to offer people a platfor to adopt an put in adoption their pets.
+Petopia is a web app created to offer people a platform to adopt an put in adoption their pets.

 Petopia will also allow new pet owners to calculate the approximate cost of receiving their new friend.

-The demo of the app is here
+You can try the app using the following link.

 http://petopiapp.herokuapp.com/